 A clinical trial is evaluating a chemoradiation strategy to shrink pancreatic cancer tumors to make surgery less complex.
-Researchers want to see how the tumor responds to this treatment in patients with cancer that is on the borderline of being surgically removed.
+Researchers want to see how the tumor responds to this treatment in patients with cancer that may or may not qualify for surgical removal.

 Combination Chemotherapy First